-1.1 The purpose of this report is to report on the findings of the announced inspection by the Care Commission of the Supported Living Team.
+1.1 The purpose of this report is to report on the findings of the announced inspection by the Care Commission of Dundee Community Living.

 2.0 RECOMMENDATIONS

 2.1 It is recommended that the Social Work and Health Committee note the contents of this report.